Finite size effects in the thermodynamics of a free neutral scalar field: Introduction

-The formalism of statistical mechanics agrees with the requirements of equilibrium thermodynamics, i.e. it is thermodynamically self-consistent under the condition that the thermodynamic potential of the statistical ensemble, which contains all information about the physical system, is a homogeneous function of the first order with respect to the extensive variables of state~\cite{Prigogine,Parvan1,Parvan2,Parvan3,Parvan2015,Parvan2015a}.
+The formalism of statistical mechanics agrees with the zeroth law of thermodynamics under the condition that the thermodynamic potential of the statistical ensemble, which contains all information about the physical system, is a homogeneous function of the first order with respect to the extensive variables of state~\cite{Prigogine,Parvan1,Parvan2,Parvan3,Parvan2015,Parvan2015a}.
 For most physical systems this condition is fulfilled in the thermodynamic limit.
-The problem of thermodynamic consistency in the case of lattice quantum chromodynamics (LQCD), which is hoped to accurately describe the phase transitions for the relativistic quantum fields featuring in heavy ion collisions, has not been rigorously studied yet.
+The problem of homogeneity properties of the thermodynamic quantities in the case of lattice quantum chromodynamics (LQCD), which is expected to accurately describe the phase transitions for the relativistic quantum fields featuring in heavy ion collisions, has not been rigorously studied yet.
 It is considered that the trace anomaly enhancement is the interaction measure in both the pure gauge theory on the lattice~\cite{Boyd} and the full LQCD~\cite{Borsanyi14,Borsanyi10,Borsanyi13}.
 In the approximate numerical calculations for the lattice QCD as given, for example, in~\cite{Borsanyi10,Borsanyi13,Aoki06} it is difficult to verify the homogeneity properties of the thermodynamic potential of the system.
-Therefore, to investigate the severity of this problem, an exactly solvable statistical model for a free relativistic quantum field in the framework of path-integral quantization on a finite lattice should be reconsidered and finite volume effects as well as the continuum limit should be carefully analyzed.
+Therefore, to investigate the severity of this problem, an exactly solvable statistical model for a free relativistic quantum field on a finite lattice should be considered and finite volume effects as well as the continuum limit should be carefully analyzed~\cite{Redlich}.

-The main purpose of this paper is to verify the thermodynamic self-consistency of the free neutral scalar field on the lattice and in the continuum limit in a finite volume.
+The main purpose of this paper is to obtain the analytical results for the partition function of the free neutral scalar field on a finite lattice in both configuration space and momentum space and to study the thermodynamic properties and the finite volume corrections to the thermodynamic quantities both on the finite lattice and in the continuum limit at finite temperature and volume.